cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Characters are defined by their attributes, which represent different aspects of their abilities and characteristics.
-There are four core attributes, divided between two physical and two mental attributes, which are used as the foundation for the character\'s capabilities.
+There are four core attributes, divided between two physical and two mental attributes, which are used as the foundation for the character's capabilities.
-These core attributes are then used to determine derived attributes which further define the character\'s abilities and limitations.
+These core attributes are then used to determine derived attributes which further define the character's abilities and limitations.

 Understanding the attributes is crucial for players when creating and developing their characters, as well as during game play when making